konstantinosBlatsoukasRepo/CommonTasks/src/main/java/kon/blats/design/patterns/creational/builder/readme.md

   - Too many fields, some of them are optional

-One solution could the telescoping constructor, some drawbacks:
+One solution could be the telescoping constructor, some drawbacks:

   - Difficult to maintain
   - hard to read it
-  - does not scales (i.e. in case of a new filed, a lot of writing is required)
+  - does not scales (i.e. in case of a new field, a lot of writing is required)

 A second one could be a JavaBean (i.e. private fields along with getters and setters) Drawbacks in this case: